opalj/java-bytecode-disassembler/README.md

 ## Getting Started

 Install the package from Atom's package installer by searching for Java-Bytecode-Disassembler.
-Alternatively (or if you want to expand the package), you can install the package manually by downloading/cloning this repository and following the instructions below.
+Alternatively (or if you want to work/expand on the package), you can install the package manually by downloading/cloning this repository and following the instructions below.

 ### Requirements

 Make sure you have the latest version of Atom installed.
 The plugin has been tested with version 1.18.0

-### Installing
+### Manual Installation

 Clone the repository to your system